Editor’s Note: This post was updated on October 5, 2018, for accuracy and comprehensiveness. It was originally published on February 10, 2016

-Even though Jane has been led to believe that 1,800 calories is right for her age and gender, because her metabolism doesn't require that many calories, she will end up gaining weight despite her efforts to eat a healthy diet - and probably will end up blaming her "slowing metabolism."
+Even though Jane has been led to believe that 1,800 calories is right for her based on age and gender, her metabolism doesn’t require that caloric intake, and she will end up gaining weight despite her efforts to eat a healthy diet.
+In the end, she will probably end up blaming her “slowing metabolism.”

 It’s examples like Jane’s that show how important understanding the link between metabolism and body composition is.

 How much Lean Body Mass do you have?
-What might your BMR be?
+What might your Basal Metabolic Rate be?
 These questions should be answered first before starting any weight loss or diet program, as well as conversations about metabolism.

 The first step is always to get the information you need to get the answers to these questions by getting your body composition accurately tested.
 Your metabolism and your body composition are strongly linked, so in order to truly understand your metabolism and weight, you must get your body composition tested.